3545 W. Peterson Ave.

 Our Contribution to the Carpenters District Council of Chicago

 At times Carpenters Local 58 members held several elected positions at the District Council simultaneously.
 Most worth noting is the large number of consecutive years the Office of Executive Secretary/Treasurer has been held by a Local 58 member.
 Charles Sand, President of Carpenters Local 58 was Secretary/Treasurer of the Carpenters District Council of Chicago and was charged with erecting first council building at 12 E. Erie Street, completed in 1925.
 He was followed by Charles Thompson, President of Carpenters Local 58 and then by Wesley Isaacson of the same office and shortly thereafter Jeffrey S. Isaacson, currently president.
 It could be argued that old country Swedish values enabled the Council to acquire several of the surrounding properties and eventually erect the tower that stands today at 12 E. Erie Street.

 Our Working Relationship with other Carpenter Locals

-At the turn of the century it was a battle to get into the city from the northern suburbs to attend the weekly Tuesday night meeting to pay one's dues.
-In 1906 Carpenters Local 1307 was chartered to eight members of Local 58 and they established an office in the Evanston Labor Temple.
-Carpenters Local Union 1307 has since merged in residential shingling, siding and insulation locals has released their construction jurisdiction and is no longer attached to a geographic area.
+In 1906 Carpenters Local 1307 was chartered to eight members of Local 58 and they eventually established an office in the Evanston Labor Temple.
+Carpenters Local Union 1307 has since merged into Local 250 of Lake/McHenry counties

 The only Local Union known that "consolidated" into Carpenters Local 58 was Carpenters Local Union 980, chartered as the Chicago District Council's "Ship & Boat Builders".
 A couple of those contracts are still in force.